-The name of your medicine is Carbimazole 5 mg tablets or Carbimazole 20 mg tablets (called Carbimazole in this leaflet).
-This belongs to a group of medicines called 'anti-thyroid' medicines.
-Carbimazole is used for adults and children with an overactive thyroid gland (called 'hyper-thyroidism').
+Carbimazole belongs to a group of medicines called anti-thyroid medicine.
+Carbimazole is used for adults and children with an over-active thyroid gland (called 'hyper-thyroidism')

 - It works by reducing the amount of thyroid hormones made in your thyroid gland - It can be used on its own, or with other treatments for an over-active thyroid gland - It can also be used before part of the thyroid gland has been removed by surgery.
 It helps the thyroid gland work properly before the surgery.